 2 – Victorian roundhouse unearthed in Birmingham

-In March, engineers unearthed what is thought to be the world's oldest railway roundhouse at the construction site of the new Birmingham Curzon Street station.
+In March 2019, engineers unearthed what was thought to be the world’s oldest railway roundhouse at the construction site of the new Birmingham Curzon Street station.

 HS2, the new high-speed railway, said in a statement that the roundhouse sat adjacent to the old Curzon Street station – the first railway station serving the city centre.
 The turntable within the roundhouse would turn around the engines so trains could go back down the line.
 The roundhouse also stored engines, where they were serviced.